 Staying Warm When Accidents Happen

-I learned firsthand how accidents happened when I had a snowmobile accident about 7 years ago that almost killed me.
+I learned firsthand how accidents happened when I had a snowmobile accident about 8 years ago that almost killed me.
 I hit the throttle on my 2nd day of sledding.

 I ended up 30 ft. in the air, hit a tree, and landed in a ravine.
-My husband could not find me at first and could not all for help as there was no cell service in the rural area.
+My husband could not find me at first and could not ask for help as there was no cell service in the rural area.

 He had to wait until someone drove by to ask for help.
-It took the medics 45 minutes to get me out of the woods and I started to go into hyperthermia.
+It took the medics 45 minutes to get me out of the woods, and I started to go into hyperthermia.
 They had to inject a warm liquid to help me so I would not freeze to death.

 Once I got to the nearest hospital, they found I had too many injuries and had to transport me to a trauma center a few hours away.

-Years later we had another accident driving up the mountains and my husband was injured.
+Years later, we had another accident driving up the mountains, and my husband was injured.
 We almost got killed getting out of the vehicle as other vehicles were spinning on the icy roads.

 Preventative Steps You Can Take to Stay Warm

-1. Planning Ahead In Colder Weather
+1. Planning In Colder Weather

-But while driving through the mountains the snow was coming down fast and temperatures dipped below freezing quickly.
+But while driving through the mountains, the snow was coming down fast, and temperatures dipped below freezing quickly.

 2. Clothing For Staying Warm